 The majority of the names in this article are anglicanised (e.g. Florental is called in the local tongue Fla Dahê).

-Most languages across the world are character based scripts.
-The Elves were the first to invent writing, and they used characters.
+Most languages across the world are character or runic based scripts.
+The Elves were the first to invent writing; and they used characters and runes.
 The race of Man learned from the Elves.
-Dwarrow publicly use runic carvings, which they adopted from the Elves.
+And the Dwarrow publicly use runic carvings, which are largely of the Elvish script.

 Uman was the language of the Nelqorana and is an alphabetical language.
 A heavily altered form is used today.
 Uman was chosen as the official language of the Empire because of its ubiquity in many of the trade tongues of Erub.